whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 ## Detail

-    Version:    9-A
+1. Version:    9-A
-    Date:       July 15, 2019
+2. Date:       July 15, 2019
-    Support:    All BIOS
+3. Support:    All BIOS
-    Changelogs:
-        9: tctien342's master branch
-            - Fixed BIOS 309
-            - Optimize kext and hotpatch (Ported from ZENBOOK by hieplpvip)
-            - HDMI include sound, SDcard work
-            - Fixed slow input password by using SMBIOS 11,1
-        9-A: Removed many things
+4. Changelogs: Removed many things
     - Touchpad now uses polling mode with SSDT-ELAN-Polling.aml with automatic activation of FMCN and SSCN with USTP=1 for proper clicks
     - Trimmed down SSDT-S510UA-KabyLakeR.aml and removed SSDT-RP01_PEGP for X510UA-BQ490
     - Removed XHC AAPL injections as not required as of Sierra
     - Removed Sinetek-rtsx.kext as the SD Card Reader is connected via USB
     - Removed SSDT-UIA.aml and included USBPorts.kext and information for proper USB configuration and working BT after sleep
     - Removed BT4LEContinuityFixup.kext and FakePCIID.kext and the FakePCIID plugin as AirportBrcmFixup.kext is enough.
+    - Separated the RMNE device
-    Status: Stable
+5. Status: Stable

 ## System specification